21 reasons to visit Ibiza in 2021

 If you want to stay at a boutique hotel, and enjoy top quality restaurants with very few other people, there are plenty of options in Ibiza.
 If you’re looking for more extreme exclusivity, Tagomago Island is a little known secret just a mile off the coast.
 This is one very decadent way to spend a day in the sun with other millionaires!

-The old town
+11. The old townDalt

-Dalt Vila but there are so few places in the Mediterranean that are as magical or so full of varied architecture as the walled city of Dalt Vila, a World Heritage Site.
+Vila is the old central neighborhood in Ibiza town and is ripe with history.
+We’ve written in depth about Dalt Vila but there are so few places in the Mediterranean that are as magical or so full of varied architecture as the walled city of Dalt Vila, a World Heritage Site.
 While here, visit the Vara del Rey promenade, the centre of Ibiza and hope to shops, businesses and historic buildings.

 12. The marina

-Ibiza town’s marina is located at the foot of the Dalt Vila walls, and as well as picturesque, the neighborhoods of La Marina and Sa Penya form two of the liveliest areas — wonderful
+Ibiza town’s marina is located at the foot of the Dalt Vila walls, and as well as picturesque, the neighborhoods of La Marina and Sa Penya form two of the liveliest areas — wonderful places to visit in ibiza!

-13. The village life
+13. The village life.

 Ibiza is small enough to be easily toured in a rental car, so you can visit and stroll around the many small towns of Ibiza, each one quiet and peaceful, surrounded by flowers and fields.
 Hopefully, you’ll also be able to watch a folkloric party from a distance or join in with the parades and festivities of the locals.